ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 Salt Cracker Fish Camp

-My rambling aside, come here with your cleaned catch and they will cook it.
-Or choose to do no work on your part and order from dockside snacks; salads; sandwiches like their Double Stack Craft Burger or Just Caught Grouper; favorites such as their Low Country Seafood Boil or 16 oz bone in ribeye; raw bar; hot skillets for sharing like the Cajun Mac and Cheese skillet; or their fresh catch – depending on what the Salt Cracker Charter Boys brought in that day.
+After a day of fishing, you can come here with your cleaned catch and they’ll cook it.
+Or choose to do no work on your part and order from dockside snacks; salads; sandwiches like their Captain’s Burger or Just Caught Grouper; favorites such as their Low Country Seafood Boil or bone in ribeye; raw bar; or their fresh catch – depending on what the Salt Cracker Charter Boys brought in that day.
 Check their Facebook page for specials and live music schedules.

-The Sail Plaza – and Big Ray’s – is located on the Tampa Riverwalk just outside of the Tampa Convention Center.
-If you haven’t been, it’s worth going for a stroll to see how fresh, modern, and just gorgeous this area has become.
-At Big Ray’s choose from The Chum – Grouper Nuggets, Big Ray’s Wings, Conch Fritters and more; The Slick – Caesar Salad you can add shrimp, chicken or grouper to; The Frenzy – Traditional Cuban sandwich, Blackened Shrimp Burger, Lobster Corn Dog, Fried Shrimp Basket and more.
+At Big Ray’s you can choose from The Chum – Grouper Cheeks, Big Ray’s Wings, Conch Fritters and more; The Slick – Caesar Salad you can add shrimp, chicken or grouper to; The Frenzy – Traditional Cuban sandwich, Hot Chicken Sandwich, Shrimp Corn Dog, Fried Shrimp Basket and more.
 Big Ray’s is family owned – “From our bay to your belly.”

 Owen’s Fish Camp